This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 World War II Memorial

-It features pillars representing states and territories, and centers around the Rainbow Poo. (reconfigured to become part of this memorial)l and the wall of Gold Stars symbolizing the more than 400,000 American servicemen who gave their lives during the war.
+It features pillars representing states and territories, and centers around the Rainbow Pool (reconfigured to become part of this memorial) and the wall of Gold Stars symbolizing the more than 400,000 American servicemen who gave their lives during the war.

 The memorial rests just across from the Washington Monument and 17th Street NW.
 There is a bikeshare rack nearby to park your bike, but don’t ride it inside the memorial as this is now allowed.